Alice Johnson’s Sentence Commuted After Kim Kardashian Implored President Trump

 “Johnson is an ordained minister, a playwright, a mentor, a counselor, a tutor, and a companion for inmates who are suicidal, and she didn’t commit a single disciplinary infraction in two decades in prison,” Business Insider recalled.

-President Trump has hinted that he is considering pardoning domestic diva Martha Stewart and former Illinois Governor (and Celebrity Apprentice contestant) Rod Blagojevich, both Democrats.
+President Trump has hinted at he is considering pardoning domestic diva Martha Stewart and former Illinois Governor (and Celebrity Apprentice contestant) Rod Blagojevich, both Democrats.
 Trump has Trump previously pardoned filmmaker Dinesh D’Souza, Arizona Sheriff Joe Arpaio, ex-Bush administration aide Scooter Libby who was charged in the Valerie Plame matter, and former Navy officer Kristian Saucier.
 He has also commuted the sentence of meatpacking executive Sholom Rubashkin.
 On May 24, the POTUS issued a rare posthumous pardon to world heavyweight boxing champion Jack Johnson.
 Additional pardons may be in the pipeline.

 Kardashian also mentioned that she notified Alice Marie Johnson on the phone with the news of President Trump’s clemency decision and that “Telling her for the first time and hearing her screams while crying together is a moment I will never forget.”
-She also implied that she will continue to be an activist for sentencing reform.
+She also implied that she will continue to be activist for sentencing reform.

 President Obama turned down Johnson’s request for clemency on three occasions, Business Insider added.